 Final Words

 So there you go, 30 orange vegetables!
-If you enjoy this one, you would also like this List of Yellow Veggies💛 or Red Veggies❤️.
+If you enjoy this one, you would also like this List of Yellow Veggies💛, Orange Fruits🧡, or Red Veggies❤️.

 And if you’re looking for another color, I got you!
-Check out my List of White Vegetables or List of White Fruits🤍, Black Vegetables🖤, Brown Vegetables🤎, Purple Vegetables💜, or Pink Vegetables🩷 in my Pretty Produce series!
+Check out my List of White Vegetables or List of White Fruits🤍, Black Vegetables🖤, Brown Vegetables🤎, Purple Vegetables💜, Blue Vegetables💙, Pink Vegetables or Pink Fruits🩷 in my Pretty Produce series!